msherekar/Creating_AI_Enabled_Systems/readme.md

-# Welcome to a Readme File
+Welcome to a Readme File as of 01/29/2024

+Motivation:
+This Repository is for my portfolio for the class Creating AI-Enabled Systems.
+It will have following system projects 1) Fraud Detection 2) Computer Vision 3) Time Series 4) NLP Recommendation 5) Reinforcement Learning.

+The code on this repo can be run via docker image at - https://hub.docker.com/repository/docker/msherekar/705.603spring24/general

 ## Second Welcome
 ### Third